Join the energy challenge

-If we, as a society, want to make our energy-wasting economies increasingly low-carbon, we have to use fuels more efficiently and switch to a mix of cleaner fuels.
-By using multiple types of fuels, fleet managers will be able to meet the needs of all users, from deliverers who travel short distances in the city to carriers of heavy loads over long distances.
+If we, as a society, want to lower carbon emissions, we have to use fuels more efficiently and switch to a mix of cleaner fuels.
+By using multiple types of fuels, fleet managers will be able to meet the needs of all users, from delivery drivers who travel short distances in the city to carriers of heavy loads who haul freight over long distances.

 Take on the energy challenge with us!
-We are one of the first companies in the US to refuel vehicles at your location whenever you want.
-With that we offer solutions to avoid, reduce and compensate emissions.
-Shell TapUp refuels your vehicles at your location so that your own drivers can avoid driving those extra miles to the service stations.
-We do this by driving CO2-neutral and offering carbon offset fuel.
+We are one of the first companies in the US to refuel vehicles at your location, at your convenience.
+With that we offer solutions to avoid, reduce and compensate for emissions.
+Shell TapUp refuels your vehicles at your location so that your own drivers can avoid driving those extra miles to fueling stations.
+We do this by driving CO2-neutral ourselves and offering carbon offset fuel to our customers.
 In addition, we are working hard to deliver other more sustainable fuels, such as biofuels.
-We are happy to think along with you about your sustainability mission in the long term!
+We are happy to brainstorm and discuss with you your sustainability mission in the long term!

-References: (1) International Energy Outlook 2017, September 14, 2017, US Energy Information Administration (2) Emerging market insights: The coming emerging market demand shock, September 2017, Deloitte (3) The number of cars worldwide is set to double by 2040, April 22, 2016, Matthew Nitch Smith, World Economic Forum
+References: (1) EIA projects increases in global energy consumption and emissions through 2050, October 6,2021, US Energy Information Administration (2) Emerging market insights: The coming emerging market demand shock, September 2017, Deloitte (3) The number of cars worldwide is set to double by 2040, April 22, 2016, Matthew Nitch Smith, World Economic Forum